Public Interest & Pro Bono Program

 The office also administers Duke Law School funding to support public interest internships and post-graduate work, including:

-• Summer Public Interest Fellowships.
+Summer Public Interest Fellowships.
 Duke Law students are guaranteed summer funding to enable them to accept otherwise unpaid employment with government and nonprofit employers in the United States and abroad.
-Funding comes through a variety of sources, including endowments set up to provide Summer Public Interest Fellowships, which are offered on a competitive basis to 1L and 2L students, and the Dean’s Summer Service Grant, which provides guaranteed funding to any student who secures summer public interest or government employment and completes fifteen hours of service during the school year.
+Funding comes through a variety of sources, including endowments set up to provide Summer Public Interest Fellowships, which are offered on a competitive basis to 1L and 2L students, and the Duke Law Summer Grants, which provide guaranteed funding to any student who secures summer public interest or government employment (first year students must complete fifteen hours of service during the school year to be eligible; second year students are automatically guaranteed funding).

-• Post-graduate Fellowships & Bar Grants.
+Post-graduate Fellowships, Bar Grants, and Loan Repayment Assistance.
 Duke Law offers funding support to graduates pursuing public interest positions, including two, year-long paid fellowships; short term "Bridge" fellowships to assist graduates awaiting bar results and permanent positions; grants to help defray the costs of bar study; and loan repayment assistance (LRAP) for graduates in public interest or public service work.

 Certificate in Public Interest and Public Service Law

 This JD Certificate program is for students committed to a legal career in public service.
 Students typically apply and enroll between their first and second years of law school, though some students may receive permission to apply later.
-Enrolled students complete curricular requirements and are assigned faculty and staff mentors to assist them in selecting academic, clinical, and experiential courses that will help them develop competencies necessary to achieve their professional aspirations.
+Enrolled students complete curricular, experiential, and service requirements and are assigned faculty and staff mentors to assist them in selecting academic, clinical, and experiential courses that will help them develop competencies necessary to achieve their professional aspirations.
 Students in the program benefit from a community of peers, faculty, administrators, and Duke Law alumni committed to supporting them as they pursue careers in public interest and public service.
+Faculty, staff, and enrollees are invited to Certificate-specific events each semester.
+Graduates are recognized during a commencement week Certificate Celebration with friends and family.

 Pro Bono Program